-Each day in the United States, more than nine people are killed and more than 1,153 people are injured in crashes that are reported to involve a distracted driver.
+Each day in the United States, more than nine people are killed, and more than 1,153 people are injured in crashes that are reported to involve a distracted driver.

 Distracted driving is driving while doing another activity that takes your attention away from driving.
 Distracted driving can increase the chance of a motor vehicle crash.
 Nearly every driver is guilty of some form of distracted driving, activities include things like talking on a mobile phone, texting, or eating.
-Using in-vehicle technologies (such as navigation systems) can also be sources of distraction.
+Using in-vehicle technologies (such as navigation systems) can also be a source of distraction.

 THREE MAIN TYPES OF DISTRACTION:

 Visual | Taking your eyes off the road

 Manual | Taking your hands off the wheel

 Cognitive | Taking your mind off the task of driving